China's JD.com beats quarterly revenue estimates

-(Reuters) - China’s JD.com Inc (JD.O) reported a 22.9% rise in quarterly revenue that beat estimates on Tuesday, boosted by stronger sales in its core e-commerce business.
+Aug 13 (Reuters) - China’s JD.com Inc reported a 22.9% rise in quarterly revenue that beat estimates on Tuesday, boosted by stronger sales in its core e-commerce business.

 The company’s total net revenue rose to 150.28 billion yuan ($21.28 billion) in the second quarter ended June 30 from 122.29 billion yuan a year earlier.
 Analysts were expecting revenue of 147.49 billion yuan, according to IBES data from Refinitiv.